 There may be a history or reputation of financial problems.
 The business may not be properly insured or the owner has gone to significant lengths to avoid financial obligations.
 You may just get the sense that something isn’t right.

 Seamen, injured workers and passengers tend to have priority against a vessel owner over other types of claims and may need to use the vessel to secure payment of what is owed to them.

 If you are concerned that a vessel owner is unable to pay you, you should consider your legal options including hiring a qualified maritime injury attorney to arrest the vessel and pursue your claims for you.
 At a minimum, it will place the vessel owner in a position of having to come up with a bond or other security needed to ensure that you are paid at the conclusion of your case.

 The interplay between maritime liens and vessel arrests is a key facet of maritime law.
 It is important for everything from contractual claims, wage claims, and injury compensation.

-If you have a maritime law issue that you need assistance with, contact Johns Law Group, PLLC to schedule a consultation.
+If you have a maritime law issue that you need assistance with, contact the Florida maritime attorneys at Johns Law Group to schedule a consultation.